The Best RV Composting Toilets

 Can You Pee in a Composting Toilet?

 Yes, these composting toilets can handle all bodily functions, including feces, urine, and even periods.
-These units come with a separate urine area where liquid gets diverted and collected without mixing with the solids.
+They come with a separate urine area where liquid gets diverted and collected without mixing with the solids.
 This reduces the number of feces needed to compost, and it can also remove liquid without any issue.

 Can You Use Toilet Paper With a Composting Toilet?

-Even though you can use toilet paper with these toilets, you must keep in mind that paper products do not get decomposed as quickly as solid waste does.
+Even though you can use toilet paper with composting toilets, you must keep in mind that paper products do not get decomposed as quickly as solid waste does.
 These products remain visible for a long time after being broken down.
 However, toilet paper such as marine or any RV toilet paper composts quickly and is more acceptable.

 Do Composting Toilets Need Water?